valory-xyz/autonolas-governance/audits/README.md

 An internal audit with a focus on `HomeMediator` contract is located in this folder: [internal audit 4](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal4).

-An internal audit with a focus on `update to latest OZ version` is located in this folder: [internal audit 5](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal5).
+An internal audit with a focus on `GovernorOLAS update to latest OZ version` is located in this folder: [internal audit 5](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal5).

 ### External audit